-Entries for the Plusnet Yorkshire Marathon 2017 are now OPEN!
-Click here to enter.
+Plusnet Yorkshire Marathon 2017 entries are now SOLD OUT!

 The 2016 Yorkshire Marathon Results are also now available.
 Check your finish time here!

 The Plusnet Yorkshire Marathon has quickly established itself as one of the highlights of the White Rose County's sporting year.
 This popular and picturesque run, with fantastic PB potential, takes participants past some of York's splendid historic sites and along scenic country lanes, making it an attractive prospect for runners of all abilities.
 The 2017 event takes place on Sunday October 8th at 9.30am.

 Described by the Daily Mirror as the 'Number 1 Alternative to London', the Guardian also rated it as a perfect run to 'nail your PB!'.

 Achieve a coveted personal best or simply be spurred on by great support and entertainment around the route - The Plusnet Yorkshire Marathon has all the ingredients to make this an unforgettable experience.
 To get a flavour of the marathon take a look at the short video below!